Multiscale feedback drives viral evolution and epidemic dynamics: Results and discussion

 The basic reproduction number $\mathcal{R}_0$ is a threshold quantity that measures the potential for the spread of an infectious disease.
 It is usually defined as the average number of secondary infections generated by a single infectious individual introduced into a fully susceptible population (see \cite{Hethcote00} and references therein).
 The computation of $\mathcal{R}_0$ provides an equivalent criterion, in terms of the parameters of the model, for determining the local stability of the DFE prior to the introduction of the first infectious individual.
 In our model~\eqref{eq:sirs:S}–\eqref{eq:sirs:D}, the DFE corresponds to the state

 in which the population consists entirely of susceptible individuals (with no recovered or deceased individuals, as the disease has not yet emerged).

-Its local stability can be analyzed by linearizing the system around this equilibrium and computing the corresponding eigenvalue spectrum.
-Specifically: (\textit{i}) if all the eigenvalues of its jacobian matrix have negative real part, the DFE is locally asymptotically stable; the introduction of an infectious individual, interpreted as a small perturbation, the disease does not spread. (\textit{ii}) Conversely, if there exists some eigenvalue with positive real part, the DFE is unstable.
-The introduction of an infectious individual now leads to epidemic outbreak.

-A standard method to compute $\mathcal{R}_0$ is based on the Next Generation Matrix (NGM), introduced in~\cite{DiekmannHeesterbeek00}.
+To compute $\mathcal{R}_0$ we use the so-called Next Generation Matrix (NGM) method, introduced in~\cite{DiekmannHeesterbeek00}.
 The NGM method we use in this work is based on~\cite{DriesscheWatmough02,DriesscheWatmough08}.
 To this end, we split the variables $(S,I_0,I_1,R,D)$ into two compartments: the disease compartment $x=(I_0,I_1)$, and the disease-free compartment $y=(S,R,D)$.
 We then write the original system in the form

 where $\mathcal{F}_i$ denotes the inflow of new infections in compartment $i$, and $\mathcal{V}_i$ the rate of transmissions between compartment $i$ and other infected compartments.
 As noted explicitly in~\cite{DriesscheWatmough08}, the decomposition into $\mathcal{F}$ and $\mathcal{V}$ is not unique and depends on the biological interpretation of the compartments and on whether the transitions correspond to infection events or transmissions among infected states.
 In this notation, the DFE is $(0,y_0)$.
-The functions $\mathcal{F}_i, \mathcal{V}_i$ and the disease-free subsystem are supposed to satisfy several mathematical assumptions, namely: \begin{itemize} \item[(A1)] $\mathcal{F}_i(0,y)=0$ and $\mathcal{V}_i(0,y)=0$ $\forall y\geq 0$ and $i=1,\ldots,n$.
-That is, all the new infections arise solely from secondary infections generated by infected individuals.